2013 NCAA Division I women's basketball tournament: Tournament procedure

 Pending any changes to the format, a total of 64 teams will enter the 2019 tournament.
 32 automatic bids shall be awarded to each program that wins their conference's tournament.
 The remaining 32 bids are "at-large", with selections extended by the NCAA Selection Committee.
 The tournament is split into four regional tournaments, and each regional has teams seeded from 1 to 16, with the committee ostensibly making every region as comparable to the others as possible.
 The top-seeded team in each region plays the #16 team, the #2 team plays the #15, etc. (meaning where the two seeds add up to 17, that team will be assigned to play another).

 The Selection Committee will also seed the entire field from 1 to 64.

-2013 NCAA Tournament schedule and venues
+Schedule and venues

-The format is similar to the Men's Tournament, except that there are 64 teams; this in turn means there is no "First Four" round.
+The format is similar to the men's tournament, except that there are 64 teams; this in turn means there is no "First Four" round.
 Thirty-one automatic bids for conference champions and 33 at-large bids were available.

 The subregionals were played from March 23 through March 26.

 Sites chosen to host first- and second-round games in 2013 include: